ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 AS just to get direct user information and have no need to get an access token to call an RS.

+### Overall Protocol Sequence {#sequence-overall}

+The following diagram provides a general overview of GNAP, including many different optional phases and connections.
+The diagrams in the following sections provide views of GNAP under more specific circumstances.

 ~~~
     +------------+         +------------+
     | End user   | ~ ~ ~ ~ |  Resource  |